bugbiteme/cocktail-ai/README.md

 uvicorn main:app --reload
 ```

-Note: If using OpenShift DevSpaces, there is no need to create a virtual environment (venv)
+Note: If using OpenShift DevSpaces, there is no need to create a virtual environment (venv).
+Also no need to run pip install locally.

 ## To clean up python virtual environment
 - If you are currently inside a virtual environment, you'll need to deactivate it first.
 You can do this by running the deactivate command in your terminal or command prompt.